 Regardless of where you stand on the argument, one thing is for sure: not making some kind of arrangement is a surefire way to leave a mess behind for your family.
-Consulting with a California attorney who specializes in estate planning and living wills is an invaluable step in ensuring your wishes are carried out.
+Consulting with a California attorney at the Law Offices of Alice A. Salvo, specializing in estate planning and living wills is an invaluable step in ensuring your wishes are carried out.
 In fact, working with a specialist may even augment the amount you can leave behind and help decrease the government’s cut.

 Source: Huffingtonpost.com, “What Kind Of Inheritance Do You Owe Your Kids?,” Bart Astor, April 19, 2014